-Case Managers, Long Term Care Case Managers, Utilization Review Nurses and Social Workers have filed collective action lawsuits over allegations they worked without being paid overtime wages.
+Case Managers, Long Term Care Case Managers, Utilization Review Nurses and Social Workers have filed collective action lawsuits over unpaid wages allegations

 The plaintiffs seek unpaid overtime wages, liquidated damages/statutory damages, all legal fees and interest, and any other relief as the court deems just.